-Cisco PIX firewalls and ASA 5500 Series adaptive security appliances combine comprehensive firewall, intrusion defense, and Virtual Private Network (VPN) features in an affordable, single-cabinet format.
-Both of these product lines have been superseded by Cisco's ASA 5500-X line of firewalls with Firepower.
-(See integration and debugging help with Cisco AA 5500-X firewalls with Firepower Services.)
-Nevertheless, both PIX and earlier-generation Cisco ASA 5500 model firewalls are extensively used and continue to deliver small and mid-size organizations a viable firewall environment.
+Cisco's PIX firewalls and ASA 5500 Series adaptive security appliances combine next-generation firewall, intrusion defense, and VPN features in an affordable, single-cabinet format.
+Both of these product families have been superseded by Cisco's ASA 5500-X family of firewalls with Firepower Services.
+(See integration and troubleshooting expertise for Cisco AA 5500-X firewalls with Firepower Services.)
+Nevertheless, both PIX and previous-generation ASA 5500 model adaptive security appliances are extensively used and continue to deliver small and mid-size companies a reliable firewall solution.

-Cisco PIC and legacy ASA 5500 firewalls deliver robust client and application policy enforcement, mutlivector attack protection, and safe access features.
-The enhanced knowledge sharing of consolidated protection services in a stand-alone package provides users deploying these aggregated firewalls the advantages of enhanced protection, lower cost of ownership, and smaller maintenance costs.
+Cisco PIC and the original ASA 5500 firewalls deliver robust client and program policy support, mutlivector attack defense, and secure access services.
+The enhanced knowledge sharing of integrated protection services in a single package offers customers deploying these integrated firewalls the advantages of enhanced security, reduced cost of ownership, and smaller maintenance costs.

-PIX security appliances and the ASA 5500 Series join Cisco IOS Firewall, the FWSM for Catalyst 6500 family switches, and 7600 family routers as components of Cisco's flexible, integrated firewall solutions.
-Engineered with an expandable, modular approach, each device is designed with a specific array of options to provide better security to different networking environments.
-These products can be independently deployed to protect specific facets of the connectivity infrastructure, or can be grouped for a layered, defense-in-depth approach following the architecture leading practices outlined in the Cisco SAFE framework.
-Completing the modular firewall solutions, Cisco provides a comprehensive security management offering, ranging from Cisco security appliance and Cisco IOS security features and built-in device managers, to standalone management applications, helping to ensure that customers can productively use their Cisco security solution purchases.
+PIX firewalls and the ASA 5500 Series combine with Cisco IOS Firewall, the Firewall Services Module (FWSM) for Cisco Catalyst 6500 switches, and 7600 Series routers as parts of Cisco's flexible, self-contained firewall product.
+Based on an expandable, building-block platform, each device is equipped with a specific array of options to provide better protection to a variety of network situations.
+These products can be independently deployed to protect certain areas of the network environment, or can be grouped for a layered, protection-in-depth approach based on the architecture leading practices described in the Cisco SAFE framework.
+Completing the modular firewall solutions, Cisco has developed a comprehensive security management portfolio, ranging from Cisco security appliance and IOS security features and built-in device controllers, to self-contained management applications, moving to make sure that customers can productively use their Cisco protection infrastructure purchases.

-Cisco PIX firewalls deliver reliable user and application policy support, multivector invasion defense, and secure networking services in cost-effective, easy-to-deploy modules.
-These purpose-built devices offer a wealth of built-in security and connectivity services including process-aware firewall services, Voice over IP and multimedia security, reliable multi-site and remote-access IP Security (IPsec) Virtual Private Network (VPN) connectivity, excellent resiliency, smart networking services, and versatile management solutions.
-The Cisco PIX Security Appliance Series product line ranges from compact plug-and-go devices for small offices or at home offices to stackable gigabit appliances with investment protection for large business and ISP customers, PIX firewalls provide dependable security, speed, and availability for network environments of all sizes.
+Cisco PIX firewall appliances deliver reliable user and application policy support, multi-source invasion protection, and safe connectivity services in affordable, easy-to-deploy modules.
+These purpose-built devices offer a broad range of built-in protection and networking services such as process-aware firewall features, Voice over IP (VoIP) and multimedia protection, robust multi-site and remote-access IP Security (IPsec) VPN connectivity, fault tolerance, intelligent networking services, and versatile management solutions.
+The Cisco PIX firewall product line ranges from compact plug-and-go desktop units for small or at home offices to stackable high-bandwidth appliances with ROI for large business and ISP customers, PIX firewalls deliver high levels of security, performance, and reliability for networks of any size.

-Cisco PIX firewall appliances offer a variety of setup, monitoring, and analysis features, giving IT managers the versatility to use the methods that best match their needs.
-Administrative options include common, policy-based management utilities, integrated web-based management, and compatibility with remote-tracking protocols such as SNMP and syslog.
-The integrated ASDM system provides a powerful web-accessible control platform that significantly simplifies the installation, ongoing configuration, and tracking of a single PIX security appliance without requiring any additional software other than an ordinary browser and Java applet to be installed on a manager's PC.
+PIX security appliances feature a wealth of setup, tracking, and troubleshooting options, giving IT managers the flexibility to utilize the techniques that best meet their requirements.
+Administrative options include common, policy-based administration tools, integrated web-based management, and support for remote-monitoring standards like SNMP and syslog.
+The integrated Adaptive Security Device Manager interface provides a powerful web-based management platform that greatly simplifies the deployment, in-place configuration, and tracking of a specific PIX firewall without the need of any extra software other than a standard browser and Java plug-in to be running on an administrator's computer.

-Administrators can furthermore remotely set up, monitor, and troubleshoot Cisco PIX security appliances using a CLI interface.
-Secure command-line interface (CLI) access is possible using a number of techniques including Secure Shell Protocol, Telnet through IP Security, and out-of-band through a console port.
-PIX firewalls also include robust auto-update features, a set of protected remote-administration options that make sure that security configurations and software images are kept up to date.
+IT managers can also remotely configure, monitor, and troubleshoot Cisco PIX security appliances using a command-line interface.
+Safe CLI interface access is available through a number of techniques such as SSHv2 Protocol, Telnet over IP Security (IPsec), and out-of-band through a console port.
+Cisco PIX firewall appliances also have robust automatic-update features, a set advanced protected remote-administration services that make sure that security settings and software images are kept current.

-Cisco ASA Firewalls are purpose-built devices that bring together market-proven, best-of-breed protection and Virtual Private Network support plus an adaptive architecture.
-The result is a powerful, multifunction network security appliance better able to protect small and midsize company and larger networks and, simultaneously, lower the total deployment and operations costs previously required for this enhanced degree of security.
+Cisco ASA Firewalls are specially engineered devices that incorporate advanced, best-of-breed security and VPN support with an adaptive design.
+The result is a powerful, multifunction network security appliance better suited to protect small and medium business (SMB) and larger networks and, simultaneously, reduce the total deployment and maintenance expenses previously associated with this enhanced level of security.

-This adaptive one-device, many-solution approach minimizes the number of devices that need to be installed and managed while offering a standard functional and administrative system across all those deployments.
-This approach simplifies the education of setup, monitoring, troubleshooting, and security staff.
-To further minimize maintenance costs, Cisco Adaptive Security Appliances firewalls are also exceptionally network aware, enabling these devices to integrate seamlessly into the environment without disrupting legitimate traffic and applications.
+This adaptive single-device, many-use design reduces the total number of appliances that must be deployed and managed while offering a standard operating and administrative system throughout all deployments.
+This architecture streamlines the education of setup, monitoring, support, and security staff.
+To further minimize maintenance expenses, Cisco Adaptive Security Appliances firewalls are also exceptionally network aware, enabling these devices to insert gracefully into the network without interfering with legitimate data flow and applications.

-Cisco's ASA 5500 Series adaptive security appliances and PIX family security appliances incorporate an array of configuration, monitoring, and analysis options which offer you the flexibility to configure these firewalls to match your business needs.
-Progent's CCIE authorized network professionals can help you to maintain your current network infrastructure that incorporates Cisco ASA or PIX security appliances and that offers protection, resilience, throughput, and manageability.
-Progent can also help you to upgrade to ASA 5500-X firewalls with Firepower Services.
+Cisco ASA 5500 Series adaptive security appliances and PIX family security appliances provide a wealth of configuration, tracking, and analysis features which give you the ability to set up these security appliances to align optimally with your business needs.
+Progent's CCIE certified network consultants can assist you to support your existing network infrastructure that includes Cisco ASA and/or PIX firewall technology and that provides security, fault tolerance, throughput, and manageability.
+Progent can also assist you to upgrade to Cisco ASA 5500-X firewalls with Firepower Services.

-Progent's CISA and CISSP-ISSP-certified information security professionals can assist you to develop a security strategy appropriate for your situation and can set up your PIX or ASA firewall to support your security policies.
-Progent's risk assessment consultants can evaluate the strength of your existing firewall deployment and validate the overall security of your entire information system environment.
-Progentís Help Desk Call Center can deliver urgent online technical support for Cisco products and offer quick access to a Cisco expert.
+Progent's GISA and CISM-premier IS security experts can help you to create a security policy that makes sense for your business and can set up your security appliance to support your security strategy.
+Progent's security evaluation professionals can assess the effectiveness of your existing firewall deployment and help determine the security of your whole information system network.
+Progentís Technical Response Center can deliver urgent online technical support for Cisco products and offer fast access to a Cisco expert.

-In order to ask Progent about technical help for Cisco technology, phone 1-800-993-9400 or visit Contact Progent.
+If you wish to get in touch with Progent about professional assistance for Cisco products, phone 1-800-993-9400 or see Contact Progent.